 Charmingly played by teen actress Elsie Fisher, Kayla lives a dual life; producing motivational online content while stammering her way through everyday life, feeling every bit the outsider.
 She is engaging, likeable, and, most importantly, relatable.

 Hiding herself behind Snapchat filters and Instagram messages, her single father Mark (Josh Hamilton) desperately tries to break through and ground his daughter in reality, but his efforts are met with little response.

-After being voted “Most Quiet” by her class, Kayla resolves to change the way that she is perceived and creates a list of things that she wants to achieve, including have a best friend and get a boyfriend.
-However, the process of potentially obtaining these is achingly awkward and painful for Kayla (and the viewer).
+After being voted "most quiet" in a poll by her classmates, however, Kayla is desperate to prove them wrong, and creates a list of things that she wants to achieve, including having a best friend and getting a boyfriend.

-She is reluctantly invited to too-cool-to-care Kennedy's pool party where she suffers a mild panic attack at the thought of stepping out in her swimming costume and attempts to win the fancy of her crush, Aiden, by making false claims and out-of-her-depth propositions.
+The teen soon accepts an invitation to her classmate Kennedy's pool party, where she suffers a mild panic attack at the thought of stepping out in her swimming costume and attempts to catch the attention of her crush, Aiden, by making a series of outlandish propositions that land her in increasingly hot water.

 What follows isn't groundbreaking - in fact, it's probably everything you'll expect before you enter the screen - but that's what makes Eighth Grade such satisfying viewing.
 It ticks all the boxes, and more...

 Throughout Kayla's journey you'll recognise awkward situations from your own life; there's a scarring YouTube search about oral sex, several uninformed attempts at social integration, a Truth Or Dare game that explores issues of consent, and a friendship with a boy - Gabe - who can only be described as the high schooler's perfect counterpart.